wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/41-minute-hicks-to-menzies.md

 ---
+doc_date: '1965-10-19'
+doc_num: 41
+doc_order: 41
+naa_refs:
+- naa_barcode: 1565721
+  naa_control_symbol: 248/10/19
+  naa_series: A1945
+  reference: '[NAA: Al945, 248/10/19]'
-title: "41 MINUTE, HICKS TO MENZIES"
+title: MINUTE, HICKS TO MENZIES
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9907
 vol_id: 27
-doc_date: 1965-10-19
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 41 MINUTE, HICKS TO MENZIES

-NAA: Al945, 248/10/19

 Canberra, 19 October 1965

 Top Secret

  ****

 British Presence in South East Asia

-I now attach the retyped version of the Defence Committee report and your covering submission on the ‘British Presence in South East Asia’.1
+I now attach the retyped version of the Defence Committee report and your covering submission on the ‘British Presence in South East Asia’.[1](#f1)

 2\.
 You asked on Saturday morning that I give you a brief note to remind you of the additional points which we then discussed and which were:–